ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

 the relevant arguments.
 Some scripts are easy.
 For example, ./cleanup.sh can be called with no arguments.
 It kills running simpleserver instances and keyserver instances so it is useful if the script aborts.

-If you installed the device driver (sev_null) before running the scripts, you do not need "-bss 1" and you shouldn't.

 Reminder: If you run a test that fails and you want to cleanup, you should run: